Home Latest Dan Paddy Andy Fest Kid's Corner Music Journal Wildlife Archive 2014 Your Page Links About Us

 The story of the wind turbines as an alternative energy powerhouse.

 of the last of the Great Irish Matchmakers, Dan Paddy Andy

 O’Sullivan and the connection of JB Keane with the area.

 The Stacks and Glenarrudery Mountains have a story to tell that will be of interest to many visitor types to Kerry.
-There is no other museum/heritage building in the general Stacks/Glenaruddery Mountains area since the closure some years back of the Day in the Bog museum.
+There is no other museum/heritage building in the general Stacks/Glenaruddery Mountains area.

 The Lyreacrompane Heritage Group has Charitable Status and is actively seeking funding for this project.